codeincontext/git_camera/readme.md

     cd project_directory
     git_camera

-I'd recommend a config file. *Note: Actually, right now you need a config file in your project's directory.
-There's an example in the repo.*
+When you first run it, it will create a `git_camera` directory with a config file.
+Make sure to set the project's URL, and any setup that may be required.

 If you need any help with this, I'm @skattyadz on Twitter